Instagram Hottie Jilissa Zoltko Flaunts Her Booty In Unique White Bikini For New Bathroom Snaps

 She also rocked a full face of makeup for the photos.
 The glam look consisted of defined eyebrows, thick lashes, and black eyeliner.
 She added a shimmering highlighter on her face, pink blush on her cheeks, and a dark berry lipstick.
 She completed the look with a bronzed tan all over her body.

-In the background of the snaps, a mirror and sink are visible, as well as some gray marbled tile, revealing that Jilissa was posing in a bathroom for the photos.
+In the background of the snaps, a mirror and sink are visible as well as some gray marbled tile, revealing that Jilissa was posing in a bathroom for the photos.

 Of course, many of Jilissa’s 661,000-plus followers flocked to show their love for the post.
 They clicked the like button more than 30,000 times and left nearly 500 comments within the first 14 hours after the pics went live on the platform.

-While Jilissa’s stunning curves may have been on full display in the shots, it was her smile that really stole the show and had her fans talking.
+While Jilissa’s stunning curves may have been on full display in the shots, it was her smile that really stole the show and had fans talking.

 “That smile is literally the best feature about you like it’s amazing,” one admirer wrote in the comments section.